theNumberWorks/numberworks_website/methods.md

     </div>
     <div class='medium-6 columns'>
         <h3><a href="cogstat.html">CogStat</a></h3>
         <p>CogStat is a new type of data analysis and statistical software package.
 It compiles the analyses automatically, which makes the analysis faster, more precise and more coherent across studies.
-This is an essential and useful feature either for beginners or professionals, and it is a great opportunity for methodologist to find more standardized best practices for data analysis.<br><br>
+This is an essential and useful feature either for beginners or professionals, and it is a great opportunity for methodologists to find more standardized best practices for data analysis.<br><br>

 <a href="cogstat.html">Read more</a></p>
     </div>